simplecoderhere1/shelfchecker/README.md

 # ShelfCheck

-A web app for Champaign Public Library volunteers to find misshelved books.
+A web app for Library volunteers to find misshelved books.

 Take a photo of a shelf → the app reads the white spine labels with Gemini AI → red boxes mark books that are out of order, yellow boxes mark labels that couldn't be read clearly.